Pascal-Kueng/dyadMLM/dev/residual-diagnostics.md

 - response quantile, ECDF, or rootogram envelopes;
 - model-centered response patterns over fitted values.

+For `brms`, use every complete dataset returned by `brms::posterior_predict()`.
+Never replace posterior-predictive draws with their means or medians before calculating a statistic.
+Use `bayesplot` for mature generic posterior-predictive displays when it removes code. `dyadMLM` still owns fitted-row alignment and every dyadic or temporal statistic.

 Each display must compare the identical statistic or curve in the observed and complete replicated datasets.
 A predictive quantile envelope is not an iid normal or uniform QQ plot.
 Bernoulli zeros represent prevalence, not a separate